Andy4495/SWI2C/README.md

     void writeByte(int data);
     ```

+- Return the current deviceID (7-bit I2C address):

+    ```cpp
+    uint8_t getDeviceID();
+    ```

+- Change the deviceID (7-bit I2C address).
+  NOTE: The deviceID is set in the SWI2C constructor and under normal circumstances should not need to change.
+This method is provided for specialized use cases (e.g., where the sketch may change the I2C address of the device by controlling the address configuration pins of the I2C device, or to create an I2C address scanner).

+    ```cpp
+    void setDeviceID(uint8_t deviceid);
+    ```

 - Set the clock stretching timeout to `t` milliseconds.
 The default timeout is 500 ms when the SWI2C object is created.
 If the timeout value is set to zero, then the library will wait indefinitely for the clock to be released by the device:

     ```cpp